Need A Social Media Clean Up?

 Currently, your online presence holds just as much weight as a resume.
 Especially when it comes to searching for the next career opportunity.
-It is absolutely no secret that some recruiters take a look at your social media profiles and Google.
+It is no secret that some recruiters take a look at your social media profiles and Google.
 Many use it to get an understanding of your capabilities and personality.
-According to a survey conducted by CareerBuilder, 70 percent of recruiters snoop on a potential employees profiles, and about 39% of recruiters have not hired a potential employee based on their online presence.
+According to a survey conducted by CareerBuilder, 70% of recruiters snoop on potential employees profiles.
+Another 39% of recruiters have not hired a potential employee based on their online presence.

 There are some things to void when posting on social media:

 - Heavy Alcohol Usage